 Form the Best Cinnamon Rolls

 - To form the rolls, begin rolling the dough tightly along the longest edge to make a long log.
-The ends of the log will be uneven and thinner, and that's ok.
+You want your longest edge to be close to 24 inches wide.
+The very ends of the log will be uneven and thinner, and that's ok.

 - Cut the log into approximately 2 inch thick rolls.